 (3) Annual Revenue, Adjusted EBITDA and Revenue Mix are based on the mid-point of 2019 Outlook range provided in the Company's Earnings Release dated May 9, 2019, and includes the Bluebird transaction and the sale of Unit Fiber's Midwest operations, which are both expected to close by the end of 3Q19, the M2 transaction, which closed on March 25, 2019, the sale of the LATAM tower portfolio, which closed on April 2, 2019, and assumes the Windstream lease continues in full force and effect, and that Windstream continues to make all lease payments on time and in accordance with the Master Lease's general terms.
-2019 outlook also reflects Uniti's adoption of Accounting Standards Codification 842 ("ASC 842"), which re-evaluated the collectability of its straight-line rent receivable associated with its Master Lease with Windstream, resulting in accounting for the Master Lease.
+2019 outlook also reflects Unit's adoption of Accounting for the Master Lease on eash basis going forward, until there is more clarity regarding assumption of the Master Lease.

-4) Excludes amortized revenues from tenant capital improvements.
+(4) Excludes amortized revenues from tenant capital improvements.